AldairGithub/Send-It/README.md

 ## Overview

-_Social media app._
+_Send It_

 <br>

 ## MVP

-_The user will be able to use CRUD, send friend requests to other users, post/like/tag from each other._
+_The user will be able to use CRUD, follow other users, post/like/comment from each other, and post and update their home page with new photos._

 <br>

 ### Goals

-- _Users will create, enter, update, and delete their account._
+- _Users will create, enter, update, and log out of their account._
 - _Users will post and comment on their own posts as well as others._
-- _Users will send friend requests to other users to add them to their friend circle._
+- _Users will send follow requests to other users to add them to their friend circle._
-- _Users can tag other users on posts, as well as tag posts to other posts._
+- _Users will post photos on their page, as well as see what others posted on their homepage._
+- _Users will update their avatar using jpeg and png files on their own desktops or phones._
+- _Users will reset their password by following a link sent to their account email._

 <br>